andrechristikan/ack-nestjs-boilerplate/README.md

 ### Test

-> The automation is still not good net.
+> The test is still not good net.
 I'm still lazy too do that.

 The project provide 3 automation testing `unit testing`, `integration testing`, and `e2e testing`.